GoogleChrome/web-vitals/README.md

   navigationId: number;

   /**
+   * For metrics specific to a soft navigation, the interactionId of the
-   * The interactionId that started this interaction for soft navigations */ navigationInteractionId?: number;
+   * interaction that triggered that soft navigation.
+   */
+  navigationInteractionId?: number;